-Foundation Centre for Photography has organised more than 300 solo and group exhibitions (with printing catalogues) of Polish and foreign top or emerging artists (in co-operation with the Gallery of Photography B&B in Bielsko-Biała).
+Foundation Centre for Photography has organised more than 300 solo and group exhibitions (with printing catalogues) of Polish and foreign top or emerging artists (in cooperation with the Gallery of Photography B&B in Bielsko-Biała).
 Since 2005 it organises a big event – a biennial – the FotoArtFestival, which is a survey of top world photography, inviting for each edition about 30 artists from 20 countries from all of the continents.
 The festival is accompanied by numerous meetings with artists, film shows, lectures, workshops, etc. It is visited by c.
-20 000 visitors from all over Poland and abroad and is done in co-operation with the city of Bielsko-Biała and the Silesian Voivodeship.
+20 000 visitors from all over Poland and abroad and is done in cooperation with the city of Bielsko-Biała and the Silesian Voivodeship.
 Many foreign embassies or cultural institutes are also involved in this international project.
-The Foundation also organises workshops, contests or big projects i co-operation with international partners, eg. “Co-Existence – Polish-Hungarian Photo Meetings” (2020, in co-operation with the Felczak Institute), or “Polish-Czech Photo Meetings” (2018, in co-operation with the Euroregion Beskidy).
+The Foundation also organises workshops, contests or big projects in cooperation with international partners, eg. “Co-Existence – Polish-Hungarian Photo Meetings” (2020, in cooperation with the Felczak Institute), or “Polish-Czech Photo Meetings” (2018, 2021 in cooperation with the Euroregion Beskidy and Polish-Czech Forum).